openebs-archive/node-disk-manager/docs/design.md

 ## Goals

 The primary goal of this design however is to allow CAS Storage Operators (on Custom Controllers) to:
-- access disks attached to the node as Kubernetes Objects (or Custom Resources)
+- access disks attached to the node as Kubernetes Custom Resources
 - access disk properties in a generic way by abstracting the vendor specific implementations
 - allow building predictive error handling capabilities by hooking into management interfaces that publish disk events
 - allow creation of disk pools (StoragePool) to augment the capacity or performance